aliazmiievska/E-commerce/README.md

 3. Start the development server using `npm run dev` or `yarn dev`.
 4. Open your browser and navigate to `http://localhost:5173` to view the application.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).